-- 6.1 This section of the BEAP will be activated in the event of a severe weather situation. - 6.2 A NOAA weather radio is located in POT room 202.
+- 6.1 This section of the BEAP will be activated in the event of a severe weather situation. - 6.2 A NOAA weather radio is located in TH Morgan 106.
 This radio is dual powered working on both batteries and/or the building's electrical service.
 This radio will be activated by the National Weather Service to announce any watches or warnings.
-The College of Arts and Sciences, Office of the Dean will monitor this radio for any emergency announcements and notify the Building Emergency Coordinator of any warnings.
+The occupants and BECs also use the weatherbug application and UK Alert to monitor any emergency announcements and notify the occupants of any warnings.
 Additionally, any employee that becomes aware of a severe weather warning will immediately notify the Building Emergency Coordinator.
 The Building Emergency Coordinator (or alternate) will attempt to immediately notify employees by word of mouth, telephone, or email.
-However, due to the size and complexity of POT, the UK Alert system remains the most efficient and quickest notification tool.
-This notification will advise building occupants of the type of warning (thunderstorm or tornado) and to implement the Emergency Action Plan Severe Weather. - 6.3 Once occupants have been notified of a THUNDERSTORM WARNING, they should take no other steps than to ensure that they are prepared if conditions deteriorate. - 6.4 Once occupants have been notified of a TORNADO WARNING, they should gather their valuables and take cover in the nearest Severe Weather Shelter area in the building.
+However, due to the size and complexity of MDR3, the UK Alert system remains the most efficient and quickest notification tool.
+This notification will advise building occupants of the type of warning (thunderstorm or tornado) and to implement the Emergency Action Plan Severe Weather. - Once occupants have been notified of a THUNDERSTORM WARNING, they should take no other steps than to ensure that they are prepared if conditions deteriorate. - Once occupants have been notified of a TORNADO WARNING, they should gather their valuables and take cover in the nearest Severe Weather Shelter area in the building.
 Any occupant who comes into contact with a student or visitor should direct them to take appropriate actions.
 Any occupant that comes into contact with a physically disabled individual should assist that individual to the Severe Weather Shelter areas.
 Office doors should be closed upon exiting.
 Building occupants should take cover in the areas outlined in Appendix B. - 6.5 Since occupants may shelter in multiple areas of the building it will be difficult to determine if anyone is missing.
 However, if it is determined that an individual is missing, the Floor Leader (or alternate) will make a determination whether it is safe to search for the missing individual(s). - 6.6 If injuries or building damage occurs, notify the UK Police Department at 911 from any phone or #UKPD (#8573) from a cellular phone or 257-8573. - 6.7 Once the warning period has expired, building occupants will be notified of the all clear.